Julia Rizzolo

 Welcome my name is Julia

-Life's path is filled with ups and downs, and sometimes, we all need a helping hand along the way.
-As an integrative counsellor, I'm here to provide you with the support you need to navigate through life's challenges.
-With a diverse background in schools, colleges, non-profit organisations, community services (in partnership with NHS Trusts), and the private sector, I've had the privilege of helping individuals like you address various emotional and mental health issues
+Life’s path is filled with ups and downs, and sometimes we all need support along the way.
+As an integrative therapist offering counselling, psychotherapy, and clinical supervision, I’m here to help you navigate life’s challenges.
+With experience in schools, colleges, non-profit organisations, community services (in partnership with NHS Trusts), and the private sector, I’ve had the privilege of helping individuals address a wide range of emotional and mental health issues.
+Drawing on my diverse background and cultural awareness, I approach therapy with sensitivity to the unique perspectives and experiences of each person, helping you find your way forward in a way that aligns with your values and needs.

 How it works

-I use an integrative approach to counselling, drawing from various theories including psychodynamic, humanistic, attachment, systemic and CBT amongst others.
-This method is customised to your unique needs, incorporating conversations, creative exercises, or play therapy when dealing with children.
+I use an integrative approach to therapy, drawing from various theories, including psychodynamic, humanistic, attachment, systemic, and CBT, tailored to your individual needs.
+This could involve conversations, creative exercises, or play therapy if working with children.
 My style is warm, empathetic, and approachable, creating an environment where you can feel secure and supported.

 Location